-Children who start kindergarten with grade-level skills (the skills of a typical 5-year-old) or higher are ready for a successful and satisfying education.
+Children who start kindergarten with grade-level skills (the skills of a five-year-old with typical development) or higher are ready for a successful and satisfying education.
 They start ahead and stay ahead.

-A child’s learning from birth to age 5 determines his or her kindergarten starting point.
-When students score low on entering kindergarten assessments, it rarely reflects their intelligence but rather opportunities during their earliest learning years.
-It is in those years that the readiness gap, or the preparation gap before kindergarten is created.
+A child’s learning from birth to age five determines their kindergarten starting point.
+When students score low on entering-kindergarten assessments, it is rarely a reflection of their intelligence but rather of limited access to opportunities and experiences during their earliest learning years.
+It is in those years that the readiness gap, or the preparation gap before kindergarten, is created.

 Give every child the opportunity to obtain the lifelong advantages of literacy and learning.